-Before we can do all this, you’ll need to collect and organize the items needed for these tutorials and excercises.
+Before we can do all this, you’ll need to collect and organize the items needed for these tutorials and exercises.
 I’ll go on the assumption that you already know how to organize your genealogy with binders, notebooks, family charts, Microsoft Notebook ect, so I will not be addressing that.
 Please proceed to each tutorial in the order as it is given.
 Remember, you are on a path to mastery , to read, understand, and extract only the pertinent data from records, and know enough to network and navigate through the French websites.
-Please don’t rush, take your time, take one sample at a time, digest it, before moving onto the next one
+Please don’t rush, take your time, take one sample at a time, digest it, before moving onto the next one.

 you will need: